amalacrino/personal-website/content/authors/admin/_index.md

 - Visitors
 ---

-**I’m a molecular ecologist interested in insect- and plant-associated microbiomes.**
+**I’m a molecular ecologist interested in plant-microorganism interaction.**

 I mix molecular biology, high-throughput sequencing and high-performance computing to answer important fundamental questions: how microbiomes influence the phenotype and fitness of their host?
 How microbiomes help invasive species to adapt to new environments?
-How microbes mediate the interaction between plants and their herbivores?
+How microbes drive the evolution of their host?